0x7ace80/virtualbox_usb_mitm/README.md

 - Some Raspberry-Pi-like-PC can be configured to be a USB-MITM.
 BeagleBone support USB Gadget by default.
 There is a USBProxy project based on BeagleBone: https://github.com/dominicgs/USBProxy
 The only drawback is ...$35 cost is kinds of high...

-  An alternative way to implement this function is utilizing vitual machine.
+  An alternative way to implement this function is utilizing virtual machine.
 We can try to hack the traffic from host OS to the client OS.

   [Real USB Device] <---> [HOST OS and VirtualMachine] <---> [Client OS]